Create Listing

 What to Do If Your Dog Eats Veggie Straws

-1. Monitor Their Behavior: Keep an eye on your dog for any signs of gastrointestinal distress, such as vomiting, diarrhea, or lethargy.
+• Monitor your dog for signs of gastrointestinal issues such as vomiting, diarrhea, or lethargy.

 Healthier Snack Alternatives for Dogs